dijitaltrix/bigTable/README.md

 </form>
 ```

-SimpleTable will look for your table header row (it only supports one row!) and will add a class .st-sortable to each <th> that does not have an attribute of data-sort="false"
+bigTable will look for your table header row (it only supports one row!) and will add a class .st-sortable to each <th> that does not have an attribute of data-sort="false"

 If your table header labels do not match your schema, use the data-name attribute as in the example to override the text.